unmemero/Calendaer-Utility-Node-for-TImesheets/specifications.md

 All development is to be done in a secure manner, ensuring that all sensitive information is protected and that the application complies with relevant regulations and best practices.
 The application should be compiled into portable files.
-Use the material icons and components library from react
+Use the material icons and components library from react.